patman15/BMS_BLE-HA/README.md

 - Offgridtec LiFePo4 Smart Pro: type A & B (show up as `SmartBat-Axxxxx` or `SmartBat-Bxxxxx`)
 - Daly BMS (show up as `DL-xxxxxxxxxxxx`)

 New device types can be easily added via the plugin architecture of this integration.
-See [CONTRIBUTING.md](./CONTRIBUTING.md) for details.
+See the [contribution guidelines](CONTRIBUTING.md) for details.

 ## Installation
+### Automatic
 Installation can be done using [HACS](https://hacs.xyz/) by [adding a custom repository](https://hacs.xyz/docs/faq/custom_repositories/).
-Alternatively, download a zip of this repository and place the folder `custom_components/bms_ble` in the `config/custom_components` directory of your Home Assistant installation.

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=patman15&repository=BMS_BLE-HA&category=Integration)

+### Manual
+1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
+1. If you do not have a `custom_components` directory (folder) there, you need to create it.
+1. In the `custom_components` directory (folder) create a new folder called `bms_ble`.
+1. Download _all_ the files from the `custom_components/bms_ble/` directory (folder) in this repository.
+1. Place the files you downloaded in the new directory (folder) you created.
+1. Restart Home Assistant
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "BLE Battery Management"

 ## Outlook
 Add further battery types from [Home Assistant Add-on: BatMON](https://github.com/fl4p/batmon-ha)